 Worksheet - "Steps of Forgiveness" side (1 per camper)

 Go over the six steps of forgiveness and have campers draw a line from what they should do to seek forgiveness to the numbered step at the bottom of the sheet.

 1. Humble yourself

 2. Recognize that your action is wrong (it is sin)

 3. Accept responsibility (do not make excuses)

 4. Ask your friend to forgive you

 5. Ask God to forgive you

 6. Accept God's forgiveness

 Tie It Together

 If you choose to put your faith and trust in Jesus as Lord, your sins have been forgiven by God.
 Because God has forgiven you, you can forgive others.
-God wants us to have a heart filled with worship for Him, and part of worshiping Him means being able to forgive and seek forgiveness.
-It can be hard to forgive someone who has hurt you.
-It is also hard to ask someone you have hurt to forgive you.
-You must first humble yourself and understand that what you did was wrong.
-Next, you must admit that you did it, not make any excuses, and ask the person you hurt to forgive you.
-You can then ask God to forgive you, and God will forgive you if you are truly sorry and you can accept His forgiveness.
+God desires for us to have a heart filled with worship for Him, and part of worshiping Him means being able to forgive and seek forgiveness.
+Forgiveness can be a difficult choice to make when someone has done something to you.
+Why can it be difficult?
+(Allow responses.)
+It can be difficult to forgive someone because you think he or she does not deserve forgiveness.
+You may even think that person should be punished for what he or she did.
+But God calls us to forgive, because He forgave us when we did not deserve it.
+It can also be a difficult thing to ask forgiveness if you have hurt someone else.
+You must first humble yourself and recognize that your actions were wrong.
+Next, you must accept responsibility by not making any excuses, and ask the person you hurt to forgive you.
+You can then ask God to forgive you.
+God will forgive you if you come before Him in repentance.
 Through learning to ask forgiveness, we also learn how to forgive those who hurt us.
 Broken Relationship Prayer

 The purpose is to focus on the campers' broken relationships and ask God to help them have the boldness and humility to take the steps to reconcile their friendships.
 Supplies: